Why Study Abroad?

 Anyone who has even a remote desire to go abroad should decide to do it, in my humble opinion, anyway.
 If for some reason you can’t last the semester or year and you have to come home, what’s the worst that can happen?
 You lose one semester of school and graduate when you’re 23 instead of 22.
 In the scheme of life, that’s not that big a difference, and the chances of that happening are minimal.

 One of my biggest fears when I made the decision to go abroad was that I would lose my good friends and be really far out of the loop when I returned home.
 First and foremost, your being abroad shouldn’t change anything.
 You can still talk via Skype and phones and, if your friends are true friends, they will be excited for you to go and do something with your life, as well as be understanding when you come home.

 There is still the possibility that you will feel out of the loop when you go back home, but you’ll catch up on the latest music trends, TV shows and fashion crazes pretty quickly.
 Besides, the stuff you pick up while abroad is probably more valuable anyway.

 Need help convincing the parents?
 Do they think it’s just a way to waste time, spend money, and get out of studying abroad for a semester or year, or working for the summer?
 It’s important that they understand the benefits of studying abroad.

 If you’re looking for more concrete benefits of studying abroad or reasons to study abroad, StudyAbroad.com has done its research to help you understand just that.
-From study abroad student testimonials to tips for navigating the job search after study abroad, there are tons of articles about the advantages of studying abroad.
-Coverage of study abroad in the media has been growing tremendously due to things like the “100,000 Strong” China study abroad initiative.
-There’s no shortage of articles that put study abroad in a good light.
+From study abroad student testimonials to tips for navigating the job search after your return, there are tons of articles about the advantages of studying abroad.
+Coverage of study abroad in the media has also been growing tremendously due to things like the “100,000 Strong” China study abroad initiative.
+There’s no shortage of articles that show why study abroad programs may be right for you.